 FHA Sample Loan Scenario

-- With down payment options as low 3.5%, you'll need less cash up front for your down payment and closing costs with an FHA home loan.
+- Down payment options as low 3.5%, give you the option to have a lower down payment and closing costs with an FHA home loan.

 - FHA home loans allow you to use certain types of gift funds for your down payment and closing costs.

 - Use an FHA loan to purchase or refinance your home, repair or remodel your new home purchase, or to refinance and remodel your current home.

 APR current as of 6/6/2018 is subject to change daily without notice and assumes a minimum FICO score of 720.
 No HOA fees on an owner-occupied single-family residence.
 Monthly payment includes mortgage insurance but does not include taxes and any other insurance; the actual monthly obligation will be higher.
 Loan amount based on an LTV of 96.50%.
 UFMIP of 1.75% - $4,221.87.
 Closing costs for a 30 year fixed rate loan estimated to be $6,109.00

 |Est. Monthly Payment: